-For those hoping to watch the big game somewhere other than their own couch, plenty of Boston bars and restaurants will be ready and waiting with beer, wings, and televisions.
-Here are 15 of the best sports bars in and around the city at which to watch basketball, football, baseball, hockey, and plenty of other sports year-round.Read More
+It’s always the start, middle, or end of some sports season around here, and plenty of Boston bars and restaurants are ready and waiting with beer, wings, and televisions.
+Here are 15 of the best sports bars in and around the city at which to watch baseball — or basketball, football, soccer, hockey, and plenty of other sports year-round.Read More

 Boston’s Best Sports Bars